psykris/psykris.github.io/README.md

 Hopefully this acts as a catalyst for your tomorrow :)

-2. "Observations of evolving friendships and family with time" - 12.03.2024
+2. "Observations of evolving friendships and family over time" - 12.03.2024

 I am back after nearly a 18 month hiatus, having forgotten that I ever made a blog post.